snhilde/dwm-statusbar/README.md

 The directory for accessing CPU temperature data.
 It will include files like "temp1_input" and others.
 DWM StatusBar automatically finds and parses all the temperature files in the directory.
 - - - -
 ```
-#define FAN_SPEED_FILE			"/sys/class/hwmon/hwmon2/device/fan1_input"
+#define FAN_SPEED_DIR			"/sys/class/hwmon/hwmon2/device/"
 ```
-The file that corresponds to the fan for the CPU
+The directory that corresponds to the fan for the CPU.
+It will include files like "fan1_input" and others.
 - - - -
 ```
 #define SCREEN_BRIGHTNESS_FILE		"/sys/class/backlight/nvidia_backlight/brightness"